Uganda Airlines: Self ground handling

 In July 2022, the ground handling contract that the airline had with DAS Handling Limited at its base at Entebbe Airport expired.
 New ground handling equipment was procured and 160 new staff were hired to start the self handling process.
 The contract with Das Handling was extended through August and September 2022.
-Das is training the new staff on handling the new equipment and on how to run the ground handling business.
-The airline is expected to start self ground handling in October 2022.
-This will save the airline US$250,000 per month in fees.
+Das Handling trained the new staff on handling the new equipment and on how to run the ground handling business.
+The airline was expected to start self ground handling in October 2022.
+This was expected to save the airline US$250,000 per month in fees.